Pre-loaded Courses: 41,000+

 In fact, this is no ordinary golf watch that’s meant to be removed immediately after the game.
 It’s been designed to last up to 8 weeks in smartwatch mode.
 On the course, the Bluetooth connectivity means you’ll be able to receive text messages, social media alerts, and any push notifications that you’d rather not miss when eyeing up the distance for your next hole.

 But, despite its aesthetics and everyday-wearable appeal, it’s the intuitive golf mode platform that you’ll appreciate.
 There’s no touch-screen or color mode feature, but you’re getting what you really need in the first place: the distance.
 With yardage to the front, middle, and back of the green, hazards, layups, and doglegs and their relative position to the fairway, you won’t be left wanting.

 AutoShot, Garmin Connect, and Digital Scorecards are all available with the S20.
 It’s also compatible with a TruSwing golf swing sensor to analyze technique and club metrics if you’re already on the ball and own one.
 As expected for Garmin, fitness features are included.

-The execution of the golf and fitness tech is an improvement and something new to our decade that buyers are tee-crazy about.
+The execution of the golf and fitness tech is an improvement on the older Garmin models such as the Approach S4 and something new to our decade that buyers are tee-crazy about.
 But, there are some quality control and/or inaccuracy issues that may need to be addressed.

 - Tournament legal